sujan-gautam/project-ida/README.md

 Now in order to use the Lodash library, you need to require it in the code file. const _ = require("lodash");

+Nodejs version used: 22.0

+Vercel Deployment Guide:
+Uploaded to github and connected to vercel to deploy it.